 Justification: This scenario represents lower levels of improvement than the historical average (Feldman et al., 2021).
 With increased global deployment and a more efficient supply chain, preassembly of PV module mounting and wiring is possible.
 Reduction of supply chain margins (e.g., profit and overhead charged by suppliers, manufacturers, distributors, and retailers), will likely occur naturally as the U.S. PV industry grows and matures.
 Also, streamlining of installation practices through improved workforce development and training and developing standardized PV hardware is assumed.

-Technology Description: This scenario assumes a 20% energy gain through lower system losses, increased use of bifacial modules, improvements in bifaciality, and improved siting to increase average albedo from 0.2–0.3 (which is similar to dirt, gravel, and concrete) without a significant increase in site preparation costs as well as a reduction in degradation rate from 0.7%/yr to 0.2%/yr.
+Technology Description: This scenario assumes additional reductions in system losses, improvements in bifaciality (bifaciality factor increasing from 0.65 to 0.85), and improved siting to increase average albedo from 0.2–0.3 (which is similar to dirt, gravel, and concrete) without a significant increase in site preparation costs, as well as a reduction in degradation rate from 0.7%/yr to 0.2%/yr.

 1 Module efficiency improvements represent an increase in energy production over the same area, in this case, the dimensions of a PV module.
 Energy yield gain represents an improvement in capacity factor relative to the rated capacity of a PV system.
 In the case of bifacial modules, the increase in energy production between two modules with the same dimensions does not currently change the capacity rating of the module under standard test conditions, as the rating is based on light from one direction.

-Utility-scale PV systems in the 2022 ATB are representative of one-axis tracking systems with performance and pricing characteristics in line with a DC-to-AC ratio, or inverter loading ratio (ILR), of 1.28 for the base year and future years (Ramasamy et al., 2021); this is a change from the 2021 ATB, which used an ILR of 1.34.
+Utility-scale PV systems in the 2023 ATB are representative of 100-MWDC one-axis tracking systems with performance and pricing characteristics in-line with bifacial modules and a DC-to-AC ratio, or inverter loading ratio (ILR), of 1.34 for the base year and future years (Ramasamy et al., 2022); this is a change from the 2022 ATB, which used an ILR of 1.28.
 We recognize that ILR is likely to change, particularly with the adoption of bifacial modules, and to greatly depend on location.
 However, allowing for this change would require the optimization of ILR and CAPEX by resource bin and year, causing a range of prices, independent of other regional factors.
 We believe this would create less transparency and more confusion with respect to the impact of technology changes on these individual levelized cost of energy (LCOE) categories.

 This section describes the methodology to develop assumptions for CAPEX, O&M, and capacity factor.
 For standardized assumptions, see regional cost variation, materials cost index, scale of industry, policies and regulations, and inflation.
 The PV-specific and standardized assumptions for labor cost differ; the PV analysis assumes use of nonunion labor only.

-PV projections in the 2022 ATB are driven primarily by CAPEX cost improvements but also by improvements in energy yield, operational cost, and cost of capital (for the Market + Policies Financial Assumptions Case).
+PV projections in the 2023 ATB are driven primarily by CAPEX cost improvements but also by improvements in energy yield, operating cost, and cost of capital (for the Market + Policies Financial Assumptions Case).

 Though CAPEX is one driver of lower costs, R&D efforts continue to focus on other areas to lower the cost of energy from utility-scale PV, such as longer system lifetime and improved performance.
-Three projections are developed for scenario modeling as bounding levels (see Scenario Descriptions above).
+Three projections are developed for scenario modeling as bounding levels (see the Scenario Descriptions section of this page).

 Capital Expenditures (CAPEX)

 Definitions: The rated capacity used to calculate CAPEX for PV systems is reported in terms of the aggregated capacity of either all its modules or all its inverters.
-PV modules are rated using standard test conditions and produce direct current (DC) energy; inverters convert DC energy/power to alternating current (AC) energy/power.
+PV modules are rated using standard test conditions and produce direct current (DC) energy; inverters convert DC energy/power to AC energy/power.
 Therefore, the capacity of a PV system is rated either in units of MWDC via the aggregation of all modules' rated capacities or in units of MWAC via the aggregation of all inverters' rated capacities.
-The ratio of these two capacities is referred to as the inverter loading ratio (ILR).
-The 2022 ATB assumes the base year estimates and future projections use an ILR of 1.28.
+The ratio of these two capacities is referred to as the ILR.
+The 2023 ATB assumes the base year estimates and future projections use an ILR of 1.34.

-The PV industry typically refers to PV CAPEX in units of $/MWDC based on the aggregated module capacity.
-The electric utility industry typically refers to PV CAPEX in units of $/MWAC based on the aggregated inverter capacity; starting with the 2020 ATB, we use $/MWAC for utility-scale PV.
+The PV industry typically refers to PV CAPEX in units of $/kWDC based on the aggregated module capacity.
+The electric utility industry typically refers to PV CAPEX in units of $/kWAC based on the aggregated inverter capacity; starting with the 2020 ATB, we use $/kWAC for utility-scale PV.

-Plant costs are represented with a single estimate per innovations scenario, because CAPEX does not correlate well with solar resource.
+Plant costs are represented with a single estimate per innovation scenario, because CAPEX does not correlate well with solar resource.

-For the 2022 ATB—and based on (EIA, 2016) and the National Renewable Energy Laboratory (NREL) PV cost model (Ramasamy et al., 2021)—the utility-scale PV plant envelope is defined to include items noted in the table (Components of CAPEX) below.
+For the 2023 ATB—and based on the NREL PV cost model (Ramasamy et al., 2022)—the utility-scale PV plant envelope is defined to include items noted in the Components of CAPEX table below.

-We focus on larger systems for the 2020 and 2021 values to better align with recent trends in utility-scale installations.
-(EIA, 2021a) reported 155 PV installations (greater than 5 MWAC in capacity) totaling 9.5 GWAC were placed in service in 2020 in the United States.
-Though this represents an average of approximately 61 MWAC, 85% of the installed capacity in 2020 came from systems greater than 50 MWAC and 42% came from systems greater than 100 MWAC.
+We focus on these system sizes to align with recent trends in utility-scale installations.
+(EIA, 2022a) reported that 142 PV installations (greater than 5 MWAC in capacity) totaling 12.4 GWAC were placed in service in 2021 in the United States.
+This represents an average of approximately 88 MWAC; 92% of the installed capacity in 2021 came from systems greater than 50 MWAC, and 63% came from systems greater than 100 MWAC.